LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 | Safari | Not supported |  |

 {: .notice}
-**Please note:** Windows 7 is not longer supported by Microsoft as of January 14, 2020.
+**Please note:** Windows 7 is no longer supported by Microsoft as of January 14, 2020.
 For more information [click here]( https://support.microsoft.com/en-us/help/4057281/windows-7-support-ended-on-january-14-2020).

 ### Mac